nikola43/solana-vrf/docs/security.md

 1. **Submit arbitrary randomness** — The on-chain program cryptographically verifies that the randomness was signed by the configured authority key.
 The oracle must produce a valid Ed25519 signature.
 2. **Modify past outputs** — Once a request is fulfilled on-chain, the randomness is immutable.
-3. **Double-fulfill** — The program enforces status transitions (Pending → Fulfilled → Consumed → Closed).
+3. **Double-fulfill** — The program enforces status transitions (Pending → Fulfilled).
 A request can only be fulfilled once.
+The request PDA is closed after fulfillment.

 ### On-Chain Verification

 Every fulfillment transaction includes a native Ed25519 signature-verify instruction.
 The program introspects the Instructions sysvar to verify:

-- The instruction at index 0 targets the Ed25519 precompile
+- An Ed25519 precompile instruction exists (scans up to 8 instructions)
 - Exactly 1 signature is present
-- The public key matches `VrfConfiguration.authority`
+- The public key matches `CoordinatorConfig.authority`
 - The signed message matches `request_id || randomness`
 - All offset indices are self-referencing (`0xFFFF`)